GlaivePro/Ajaxable/README.md

 - JS library must be localizable.
 Currently it asks for the delete confirmation in English only.
 Mby a data attribute un delete-button?
 - Introduce some javascript events and drop stuff like scroll, highlight, reseting inputs and reporting errors to user.
 - Support uploads in javascript library.
-- Write some tests.
+- Write some frontend tests.
-- Improve documentation.
 - Classes is the most often used option on HTML methods.
 Should implement approx "if second arg is array -> do as now, if it's string -> add to classes".
 - Implement option to prepare responses through Eloquent resources?
 - Retrieve single fields?
 - BelongsToMany support?
 - Refactor Traits/AjaxableHtml.
 - Support upload field... with `ajaxable-file` and `ajaxable-files` classes?
-- Split the ReadMe into files?

 ## Change log